 Hancock’s term began in September 2014.
 She succeeded Carolayne Henry, senior associate commissioner at the Mountain West Conference.

 - Rhonda Bennett, senior associate athletics director/SWA, University of Nevada

 - Sybil Blalock, senior associate director of athletics/SWA, Mercer University.

-- Shonna Brown, associate commissioner/SWA, America East Conference
+- Shonna Brown, senior associate commissioner/SWA, America East Conference

 - Chris Dawson, associate commissioner, Pac-12 Conference